aiidateam/aiida-quantumespresso/README.md

 The tool comes with various sub commands, for example to quickly launch some calculations and workchains For example, to launch a test `PwCalculation` you can run the following command:

-    aiida-quantumespresso calculation launch pw -X pw-v6.1 -p SSSP_v1.1_eff_PBE
+    aiida-quantumespresso calculation launch pw -X pw-v6.1 -F SSSP/1.1/PBE/efficiency

-Note that this requires the code `pw-v6.1` and pseudo potential family `SSSP_v1.1_eff_PBE` to be configured.
+Note that this requires the code `pw-v6.1` and pseudopotential family `SSSP/1.1/PBE/efficiency` to be configured.
+See the pseudopotentials section on how to install them easily.
 Each command has a fully documented command line interface, which can be printed to screen with the help flag:

     aiida-quantumespresso calculation launch ph --help